NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 As with `c` above, `l` is a special identifier, not a keyword.

-Note that narrowing conversions will be forbidden, just as with the behavior of the equivalent syntaxes.
-Also, just as with `c:` syntax, designated initializers are forbidden.
+Note that narrowing conversions will be forbidden.
+Also designated initializers are forbidden.

 L-qualified lists can be used in deduced contexts.
 Exactly what they deduce to will be discussed below.
 They can also be applied to types with `initializer_list` constructors; they will only attempt to call such constructors.